astuder/Inside-EZRadioPRO/README.md

 - The firmware ROM is identical for all C2A and A2A parts, but significantly changes from older B1B to the newer C2A/A2A parts.
 - Code in RAM is identical among the C2A parts investigated, with small differences compared to A2A parts.
 - Code in RAM, hardware presets and calibration data is copied from NVRAM during boot and power up.
+- Content of NVRAM is significantly different between C2A and A2A parts.
 - NVRAM organization and locking is similar to what's described in application note [AN518 Si4010 Memory Overlay Technique](https://www.silabs.com/documents/public/application-notes/AN518.pdf).
 - The firmware includes code for EZConfig commands, which are only documented for the EZRadio product family (Si4355, Si4455)
 - The string ```si4440``` found towards the end of the firmware ROM matches die marking [found on Si4362-C2A](https://github.com/astuder/Inside-EZRadioPRO/blob/master/docs/Si4362-C2A-marking.jpg).
 It also was found in the Si4355 by [TechInsights](http://www.techinsights.com/reports-and-subscriptions/open-market-reports/Report-Profile/?ReportKey=FAR-1606-804).